Tsuchinokus/TsuchinokusBooru/README.md

 Get a debian server.
 I use last ubuntu-server version mostly.

-Install openresty, postgresql, elasticsearch and redis.
+Install openresty, postgresql, elasticsearch, rust and redis.

-With that 4 installed, import openresty (nginx) configs from development, adjust all the paths, and make ssl certificate.
+With that 5 installed, import openresty (nginx) configs from development, adjust all the paths, and make ssl certificate.
 You can use Let's encrypt ones, they are free.

 Make a user account for your booru and install elixir **on it via kiex**.
 Trust me, use Kiex.
 Truly.